Murder of Teresa Sievers: Murder

-In 2015, Mark went to the wedding of his childhood friend Curtis Wayne Wright Jr. in Missouri and confided in him that he was having marriage problems with Teresa.
-Mark feared she was going to take his two daughters away from him and said he could not afford to fight for custody.
-Wright told Mark that his only option was for her to die.
-Mark said he would pay Wright to help him, so the two men then planned how to murder Teresa.
+In 2015, Mark went to the wedding of his childhood friend Curtis Wayne Wright Jr. in Missouri.
+Mark confided in Wright that he was having marriage problems with Teresa.
+Mark feared she was going to take their children away from him and said he could not afford to fight for custody.
+Wright told Mark that his only option was for Teresa to die.
+Mark said he would pay Wright to help him, so the two men then planned how to kill Teresa.
 Mark also wanted Teresa killed so he could claim life insurance money.
 Investigators would later discover there were five insurance policies on Teresa totaling $4.433 million.
 Unbeknownst to Mark, Wright later enlisted the help of a third man to assist in the killing, Jimmy Ray Rodgers, who Wright paid to help him.

 On the morning of June 27, 2015, Wright took a rental car from Hillsboro, Missouri and went to pick up Rodgers.
-The two men then drove over 1,000 miles to the home of Teresa Sievers in Bonita Springs, Florida.
+The two men then drove over 1,000 miles to the Sievers family home in Bonita Springs, Florida.
 A GPS system log, which was later shown as evidence in court, tracked the route the men took.
 En route, they stopped at a gas station and were caught on surveillance tape.
-The men arrived at Teresa's home at approximately 6:00 a.m. on the morning of Sunday, June 28, 2015.
+Wright and Rodgers arrived at the Sievers' home at approximately 6:00 a.m. on the morning of June 28.
 They entered the property and disabled the security alarm before leaving and taking another drive.
 The men were caught on surveillance tape at a local Walmart store where they purchased trash bags, wet wipes, black towels, black shoes, and a lock-picking kit.
-They then returned to Teresa's home and waited for several hours until she returned.
+They then returned to the Sievers' home and waited for several hours until Teresa returned.

 Teresa landed at Southwest Florida International Airport that night, having cut short a family vacation in Connecticut.
 Mark had driven her to LaGuardia Airport in New York City earlier in the day so she could catch a flight home.
 She had flown home alone so she could see patients at her clinic the following morning.
 She was last seen alive on surveillance video at the airport in Florida.
-Teresa returned to her home where she was ambushed by Wright and Rodgers.
-The two men attacked her in the kitchen and struck her repeatedly with a hammer.
-Teresa was hit a total of seventeen times and was bludgeoned to death.
+Upon arriving home, she was ambushed by Wright and Rodgers, who killed her by bludgeoning her seventeen times with a hammer.
 Her killers then left and drove back to Missouri in the early hours of June 29.